iamyu/PoC-FlashGrid/Setup.md

 5. Storage:
    - Select storage based on capacity and performance.
 Large Singl Disk = Higher Performance.
-   - ASM Capacity does not equal to all the disk attached in the cluster due to mirror.
+   - ASM Capacity does not equal to all the disk attached in the cluster due to redudant.

 6. Memory
    - Automatically configure HugePages - Checked.